 Spray tans, on the other hand, are safe, easy, and beautiful.
-Spray tans are the best choice to get the body looking fabulous prior to heading to the beach, to a wedding, or on grand getaway.
+Spray tans are the best choice to get the body looking fabulous prior to heading to the beach, to a wedding, or on a grand getaway.

 I know that I don’t want to look like a pasty ghost in a bathing suit that first day of vacation and a spray tan is the ideal solution!

-- 1 Spray Tan Before Vacation
+- 1 Should You Get a Spray Tan Before Vacation?

-- 2 Spray Tan Before Beach Vacation
+- 2 Spray Tan Transition To Sun Tan

-- 3 Spray Tan Before Cruise
+- 3 Spray Tan Before Beach Vacation

-- 4 Spray Tan Before Wedding
+- 7 Spray Tan Before a Wedding

-Spray Tan Before Vacation
+Should You Get a Spray Tan Before Vacation?

 - You’ll already have your tan in place when you step off the plane.